When Deep Learning Meets Polyhedral Theory: A Survey: Optimizing Over a Trained Neural Network

 where each $M^l_{i,j}$ is selected such that

-We can observe that the big-$M$ formulation can also handle other discontinuous activation functions, such as a binary/sign activations \citep{han2021single} or more general quantized activations \citep{nguyen2022}.
+We can observe that the big-$M$ formulation can also handle other discontinuous activation functions, such as binary/sign activations \citep{han2021single} or more general quantized activations \citep{nguyen2022}.
 Nevertheless, the binary activation function naturally lends itself towards Boolean satisfiability, and most work therefore focuses on alternative methods such as SAT \citep{cheng2018verification,jia2020efficient,narodytska2018verifying}.

 While this survey focuses on neural networks with piecewise linear activation functions, we note that recent research has also studied smooth activation functions with a similar aim.
 For example, optimization over smooth activation functions can be handled by piecewise linear approximation and conversion to MILP \citep{sildir2022mixed}.
 Researchers have also studied convex/concave bounds for nonlinear activation functions, which can then be embedded in spatial branch-and-bound procedures \citep{schweidtmann2019deterministic,wilhelm2022convex}.
+Notably, \citet{carrasco2024tightening} take a similar approach to the extended formulations described in Section~\ref{sec:MIPmodels} to derive tight formulations for convex and S-shaped activation functions; the relaxations were later implemented for the hyperbolic tangent activation function in a branch-and-bound solver by \citet{wittedeterministic}.
 In contrast to MILP formulations for ReLU neural networks, these problems are typically nonlinear programs that must be solved via spatial branch and bound.

 Propagation methods \citep{singh2018fast,zhang2018efficient} can also naturally handle general activation functions: given convex polytopic bounds for an activation function, these tools can propagate them through network layers using the same techniques.
 For example, Fastened CROWN \citep{lyu2020fastened} employs a set of search heuristics to quickly select linear upper and lower bounds on ReLU, sigmoid, and hyperbolic tangent activation functions.
+More recent work combines linear bounds with tailored branching rules for networks with general nonlinear functions~\citep{shi2024neural}.
 Tighter polyhedral bounds can be employed, such as piecewise linear upper and lower bounds \citep{benussi2022individual}.